-- In exchange for something the victim needs or wants - For the financial advantage, increased status or other advantage of the perpetrator or facilitator - Through violence or the threat of violence
+- In exchange for something the victim needs or wants - For the financial advantage, increased status or other advantage of the perpetrator or facilitator - Through violence or the threat of violence of them on social media.

-All staff will recognise that CSE can occur over time or be a one-off occurrence, and may happen without the pupil's immediate knowledge, e.g. through others sharing videos or images of them on social media.
 All staff will recognise that CSE can affect any pupil who has been coerced into engaging in sexual activities, even if the activity appears consensual; this includes pupils aged 16 and above who can legally consent to sexual activity.
 All staff will also recognise that pupils may not realise they are being exploited e.g. they believe they are in a genuine romantic relationship.